Utkarshag7/ClimateXTelemedicine/readme_odisha_health_model.md

 - **Cost model:** multiplies route distance by official per-km costs for each vehicle type.
 - **Emissions model:** multiplies route distance by literature-based kg CO₂ per km for each vehicle.
 - **Waiting and consult durations:** from ABCE, IHME, BMC, NHA studies (India).
-- **k-NN approach:** for PHC/CHC, up to 3 nearest facilities checked; for HSC, 1-NN used.
+- **k-NN approach:** For PHC/CHC, up to 3 nearest facilities are checked; for HSC, 1-NN is used.

 ---